Timeline 60BC – 138AD

 AD 66 Britain One legion (XIV Gemina) withdrawn from Britain.

-AD 67 Britain Cartimandua marries Velocatus
+AD 67 Britain Cartimandua marries Vellocatus

 AD 67 Britain This is the most likely period for the building of Roman Rig defensive dyke between Sheffield and Doncaster if it is an Iron Age structure.
-The building of this structure at this time indicates this was Venutius’ south eastern border.
+The building of this structure at this time indicates this was Venutius’ south-eastern border.

 AD 68 Britain Emperor Nero dies without a successor, Rome is thrown into a civil war as four rival factions vie for overall control.
-Firstly Galba seizes control, The British Army refuses to join the governor, Trebellius Maximus, in revolt against Galba.
+Firstly, Galba seizes control, The British Army refuses to join the governor, Trebellius Maximus, in revolt against Galba.
 Galba is overthrown by Otho, who in turn is ousted by Vitellius, whose short reign was ended by Vespasian.

 AD 69 Rome Vespasian is emperor.